Conflict, crisis fuel cholera surge across Mideast hot spots

 “These camps are fertile ground for the outbreak of an illness,” said Hemeidi, of the Syrian American Medical Society.
 “We won’t be able to properly respond to it unless there is an intervention with medical equipment and aid.”

-Associated Press writers Qassim Abdul-Zahra in Baghdad and Ghaith Alsayed in Idlib, Syria, contributed.
+Associated Press writers Qassim Abdul-Zahra in Baghdad and Ghaith Alsayed in Idlib, Syria, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.